Buying or selling a home in Cedar Park?

 After we sign the final contract, you'll start working with your lender to close the loan.

 This won't take long at all if you've been pre-approved, but you'll want to keep in close contact with your mortgage lender.

 And I'll handle all the property information your lender will need to close the loan.

 Step 8 – Close the deal

-Your lender will furnish you with a Loan Estimate (LE) outlining closing costs within three days of getting your loan application.
-You'll get a Loan Estimate (LE) outlining closing costs from your lender within three days of receiving your application.
+You'll get a Loan Estimate (LE) detailing closing costs from your mortgage lender within three days of receiving your application.

-The estimate is based on the loan amount, and RESPA requirements dictate that it has to involve all closing costs and be within a tight range of accuracy.
-I'll go over the estimate and let you know if it all looks permissible.
+This estimate depends on the loan amount, and RESPA requirements require that it has to include all closing costs and be within a close range of accuracy.
+I'll go over the estimate and let you know if everything looks good.

-Then we'll close on your house.
-This will likely happen at a title company or escrow office and will most often be a smooth and easygoing occurrence.
+Then it's time to close on your house.
+This will most likely occur at a title company or escrow office and will probably be a smooth and relaxed affair.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+Now you can move into your new home.
 Enjoy it.
-And if you have any questions, just contact me at 512-789-7541 or e-mail me at .
+And if you have any questions, make sure you contact me at 512-789-7541 or e-mail me at .